ale-sanchez-g/featureflags/README.md

 # featureflags
-example to use feature management
+example to use feature management on a react web calculator